Directions and industry requirements are regularly updated

 - The availability of supplies, such as PPE or cleaning equipment.

-- The practicality of using PPE in a front line environment (such as entering patients homes, treating patients on the floor of a residence).
+- The appropriateness of particular types of PPE to the environment it is to be used in (eg entering patients' homes, treating patients on the floor of a residence, working outdoors).

 Controlling risks to health